-Sensible companies just do not believe in keeping all eggs in one basket.
+Sensible companies do not believe in keeping all eggs in one basket.
 Diversification is the key.
-By combining their products and services, they may gain a competitive edge over others.
-Diversification is simply adding products in the portfolio which is not part of current operations.
-A classic example of this is the acquisition of EDS by HP in 2008 to add services-oriented features in their technology offerings.
+By combining their products and services, they may gain a competitive edge.
+In addition, diversification adds products to the portfolio, which is not part of current operations.
+A classic example of this is the acquisition of EDS by H.P. in 2008 to add services-oriented features in their technology offerings.

 #5 – Cost cutting

-Out of the many mergers that grace the headlines every day, let us pick two examples and study their cases.
-Let us delve and find out whether they were successful or met with a harsh fate.
+Let us pick two examples and study their cases of the many mergers that grace the headlines every day.
+Then, let us delve and find out whether they were successful or met with a harsh fate.

-Adidas-Salomon AGÂ 2005 announced its plan to acquire Reebok North America in 2005 at an estimated value $ 3.78 billion.
-Adidas offered to pay over 34% premium over last closing price for Reebok.
-This was a mouth-watering deal for Reebok, as it was also facing a tough competition from Nike, Adidas and Puma.
+Adidas-Salomon AGÂ 2005 announced its plan to acquire Reebok North America in 2005 at an estimated value of $ 3.78 billion.
+Adidas offered to pay over a 34% premium over the last closing price for Reebok.
+It was a mouth-watering deal for Reebok, as it was also facing tough competition from Nike, Adidas, and Puma.

-The footwear market in North America was mainly dominated by Nike with a 36% share.
-Increased market share and cost cutting through synergies were clear-cut strategies for both Adidas and Reebok.
-Adidas with its quality products and Reebok with its stylized quotient, planned to capture the scene.
+The footwear market in North America was mainly dominated by Nike, with a 36% share.
+Therefore, increased market share and cost-cutting through synergies were clear-cut strategies for Adidas and Reebok.
+With its quality products and Reebok with its stylized quotient, Adidas planned to capture the scene.

 Combined core competencies formed a revamped portfolio which had:

-Nike had 36% market share in August 2005.
-Post the acquisition of Reebok, the market share of Adidas-Reebok in the US catapulted to 21% from 8.9%.
+Nike had a 36% market share in August 2005.
+After Reebok’s acquisition, the market share of Adidas-Reebok in the U.S. catapulted to 21% from 8.9%.

 Source: icmrindia, NAFSMA

-Revenue from footwear segment of Nike, Adidas and Puma from 2010 to 2015 (in billion U.S. dollars)
+Revenue from the footwear segment of Nike, Adidas, and Puma from 2010 to 2015 (in billion U.S. dollars)

 #1 – Cultural blend

 The culture of Adidas and Reebok effortlessly merged and gave a new identity to the organization.
 Distinguishing factors were many.
-Adidas is originally a German company and Reebok an American entity; Adidas was all about sports, while Reebok redefined lifestyle.
-However, proper communication, clear strategies and effective implementation did the job.
+Adidas was originally a German company, and Reebok was an American entity; Adidas was all about sports, while Reebok redefined lifestyle.
+However, proper communication, clear strategies, and effective implementation did the job.

 #2 – A perfect blend of Individuality and Union

 Maintaining both brands (keeping established market share).
 Adidas-Reebok is one such merger where both the companies managed to create a portfolio of new offerings while keeping their individuality intact.
 There exists a threat of cannibalization where one brand eats into the others’ consumer spread.
-However, Adidas Chairman and CEO Herbert Hainer clearly stated “it is important that each of these brands must retain their own identity.”
-While Reebok capitalised on its strong presence with the youth, Adidas focussed on its international presence and high-end technology.
+However, Adidas Chairman and CEO Herbert Hainer clearly stated: “it is important that each of these brands must retain their own identity.”
+While Reebok capitalized on its strong presence with the youth, Adidas focused on its international presence and high-end technology.

-They are many mergers that however meet with an adverse future.
-The fail to do a pre and post-merger analysis and both companies end in shambles.
-One such case in the recent past has been Microsoft-Nokia merger.
+There are many mergers that, however, meet with an adverse future.
+They failed to perform pre-and post-merger analyses, and both companies ended in chaos.
+One such case in the recent past has been the Microsoft-Nokia merger.

-When Microsoft was getting stifled by Apple and Android devices, it decided to merger with Nokia as a last ditch attempt in 2013.
-Joining hands with an already existing device manufacturer seemed to be more convenient than creating the business organically.
+When Microsoft was getting stifled by Apple and Android devices, it merged with Nokia as a last-ditch attempt in 2013.
+Joining hands with an already existing device manufacturer seemed more convenient than creating the business organically.

 However, the deal proved to be a sour one.
 Microsoft has shifted much of its $7.5 billion acquisition into other divisions of the company, announced mass layoff for Nokia employees, cut down its output of smartphones per year, and eventually wrote off the entire acquisition price in a $7.6 billion impairment charge.

-Meanwhile, Nokia’s market share declined from a peak of 41% to its current level of 3% despite Microsoft support.
+Meanwhile, Nokia’s market share declined from a peak of 41% to its current level of 3% despite Microsoft’s support.

 source: Business Insider